vustac/vustac.github.io/README.md

 Our DSE engine currently must be installed by building from source.
 Please see the instructions in the [repository](https://github.com/vustac/dse).

+### Demo videos

+The following videos demonstrate the use of our DSE engine:

+* The startup process is shown [here](videos/DSE-startup-process.mp4)
+* The steps for running the included Juliet CWE129 and CWE606 examples are shown [here](videos/DSE-CWE-examples.mp4)
+* The process for exploring new paths through an application is shown in [part 1](videos/DSE-PathBrowser-part_1.mp4) and [part 2](videos/DSE-PathBrowser-part_2.mp4)

 ### DSE architecture

 Our DSE engine uses a combination of static instrumentation combined with a native run-time JVMTI agent to drive the execution of a symbolic *shadow* JVM.
 As execution proceeds, constraints are logged to a database and solved by an external process.
 Solutions to the constraints correspond to new inputs that drive execution through a different program path.